 Will income tax be due on dividends?More questions

-What age do I need to be to invest in Oikocredit?More questions
+What age do I need to be to invest in the OISF?More questions

-You need to be at least 18 years old to invest yourself.
+You need to be at least 18 years old to apply for an OISF UK account.

-Is it possible for a charity to invest in Oikocredit?More questions
+Is it possible for a charity to invest in the OISF?More questions

-Yes, investment in Oikocredit is open to individuals, charities and all other types of legal entities.
-If you have questions about making a social investment as a charity, trust, corporate or any other organisation then please contact us at the UK and Ireland office.
+Yes, investment in Oikocredit is open to all organisations and eligible individuals.
+If you have questions about making a social investment as a charity, trust, or any other organisation, then please don't hesitate to contact us at the UK and Ireland office.

 Who do I call if I have a question about my investment?More questions

-Who are the members of Oikocredit International?More questions
+Who are the shareholder-members of the Oikocredit Co-operative?More questions

-For more information about becoming a member organisation of Oikocredit, please visit our members page on our international website.
+For more information, please visit our members page on our international website.

 Oikocredit began as a faith-based initiative.
 Does that influence your work?More questions